Culture, Heritage with Gaelic Studies BA (Hons)

 You will also choose one option module from across the university's humanities subjects.

-You will study the following core modules:
+You will study the following modules.

 Plus one option module from across the humanities subjects.

-You will study one core module in culture and heritage:
+You will study one core module in Culture and Heritage:

 * modules run on alternate years